-- Pour the olive oil in a saute pan and heat to medium/high.
-Add the onion, garlic and ground beef.
+- Add olive oil to a saute pan and heat to medium/high.
+Add the onion, garlic and beef.
 Cook until meat is browned then remove excess fat.

-- Add tomato paste and stir it in to allow it to 'melt' into the meat.
+- Add tomato paste and stir in to allow it to 'melt' into the meat.

-- Add stock, raisins, olives and seasonings and mix to combine.
-Allow to simmer on low a couple of minutes for the flavors to combine, then add rice and mix again.
+- Add stock, raisins, olives and seasonings; mix to combine.
+Simmer on low a few minutes for the flavors to combine, then add rice and mix again.

 - Stuff each pepper half with as much filling as it will hold.